railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 You could also use the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Budgets --> Budget Lines`.
 This gives a graphic budgetary analysis for each budget line.

-From the menu :menuselection:`Accounting --> Configuration --> Budgets --> Budgetary Positions`, you can also print the budgets for an invidual budgetary position.
+From the menu :menuselection:`Accounting --> Configuration --> Budgets --> Budgetary Positions`, you can print the budgets for an individual budgetary position.

 The Accounting Dashboard
 ------------------------